johncky/QFNtools/README.md

 Select "factors" from a group of factor assets (X), ues them as independent variables in factor model.

-      Selection Process:

       1. Find Principal Components of Y

       2. Select factors from X whose absolute correlation with the PCs >= "req_corr".
-Use them to represent PCs of Y. (e.g. use real assets return to represent PCs of Y)
+Use them to represent PCs of Y.

       3. If between-factor correlation >= "max_f_cor", remove the one that has lower correlation with PCs.